-To learn about food processing unit and its operations

-To understand the food preservation methods.
+To learn about food processing unit and its operations To understand the food preservation methods.
+To apply the rice technology and wheat technology

 UNIT I- Magnitude, Division and Interdependent activities of the food industry, unit operations of the food industry.
 Food processing sector -vision and mission, opportunities, strategies and constraints in the Indian food processing sector.
 Post harvest priority requirements, Strengths, weakness, opportunities and threats (SWOT) of food sector.